swedish-amarena/amdata/courseMaterial/agenda.md

-% Swedish instance of MDCS for AM
+% Swedish instance of MDCS for AM : amdata
 % N. Stenberg and G. Lindvall